AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 ![security users](assets/user.png)
 1. Search for the `campaign-remote` user and click on it.
 1. Click on Change Password
-    * Enter the new password twice
+    * Enter the new password twice.
-    * Enter your AEM password
+    * Enter your AEM password.
     * Click **Save**.

 ### Configuring the Adobe Campaign Classic External Account {#acc-setup}